acisops/acis_anomaly_pages/source/dpab_shutdown_bepa.rst

 * Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.

-* Send an email to ``sot_red_alert@cfa`` and call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop a CAP to recover.
+* Send an email to ``sot_red_alert@cfa`` and call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop CAPs to recover.

-* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
+* Prepare the CAPs and submit them for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
-  Call the OC/CC to determine which number should be used for the CAP.
+  Call the OC/CC to determine which number should be used for the CAPs.

-  The steps in the CAP will depend on whether or not the active BEP has executed a watchdog reboot.
+  The steps in the main CAP will depend on whether or not the active BEP has executed a watchdog reboot.
   This may happen if the shutdown occurs during an observation that utilitizes the side B FEPs (DPA side B powers FEPs 3-5), or if a subsequent observation requests them.
 Note that this implies that a watchdog reboot of the BEP will be avoided only if it occurs during an observation using